DataDog/documentation/content/en/service_management/app_builder/expressions.md

 ## Custom component interactions

-Most UI components provide built-in options such as toggles and text alignment that cover basic app usage.
+Most UI components provide built-in options, such as toggles and text alignment, that cover basic app usage.
 To add a custom interaction to a component, click the code editor symbol (**</>**) and enter a JS expression.

 ### Conditional visibility